ok-nick/opensource.contentauth.org/docs/signing/local-signing.md

 The example above uses the information in `my_manifest.json` to add a new manifest to output `signed_image.jpg` using source `my_image.jpg`.
 The manifest will be signed using the PS256 signature algorithm with private key `mykey.pem`.
 The manifest will contain the trust chain specified in `mycerts.pem`.

 :::warning
-This example accesses the private key and certificate directly from the file system, which is fine during development, but is not secure for use in production.
-Instead, use a hardware security module (HSM) or a Key Management Service (KMS); for example as show in the [C2PA Python Example](c2pa-python-example/readme.md).
+This example accesses the private key and certificate directly from the file system, which is fine during development, but is not secure for production use.
+For more information, see [Using a certificate in production](prod-cert.mdx).
 :::

 ### Confirm it worked